Sven9900/l10n-croatia/currency_rate_update_hr_hnb/README.rst

 # Go to *Invoicing > Configuration > Currency update providers*
  create new provider : Croatia-HNB
  HNB Provides 3 rates: buy, mid and sell.
-Only mid rate is covered, as it is only legaly required
+By default mid rate is covered, as it is only legaly required, but if you want to use buy or sell rate... there is a config parameter: currency_rate_update_hr_hnb.rate_type withe values accepted: srednji | kupovni | prodajni

 Bug Tracker
 ===========